-Situated in Kongens Have (The King’s Garden), also known as 'Rosenborg Castle Garden', is country’s oldest royal garden which is a popular visitor’s attraction for its coronation carpet and flowers bloom.
-The barracks of Danish Royal Life Guards, called as Kongelige Livgarde, which lies next to the castle, perform special exercises that amuse the tourists.
+Constructed in a Dutch Renaissance style, Rosenborg Palace was built initially as a country summerhouse and was used as a royal residence.
+Situated in Kongens Have (The King’s Garden), also known as Rosenborg Castle Garden, is the country’s oldest royal garden, a famous visitor’s attraction for its coronation carpet and flowers bloom.
+The Danish Royal Life Guards barracks called Kongelige Livgarde, which lies next to the castle, perform special exercises that amuse the tourists.

-The Royal Library, also nicknamed as ‘The Black Diamond’ is a wonderful creation, whose structural design draws a large number of visitors.
-Built with steel, glass and black granite, the royal library is open for public, which exhibits the work of photography, literature, art & history on a rotational basis.
+The Royal Library, also nicknamed The Black Diamond, is a wonderful creation it’s structural design draws a large number of visitors.
+Built with steel, glass, and black granite, the royal library is open to the public, exhibiting photography, literature, art & history on a rotational basis.

-Stroget is the world’s longest pedestrian street for shoppers of all taste.
-It is the most popular tourist attraction and is famous for expensive stores, such as Illums Bolighus, Magasin du Nord, the Royal Copenhagen Porcelain Manufactory, and chain stores with a multitude of souvenir shops and fast food outlets.
+Stroget is the world’s longest pedestrian street for shoppers of all tastes.
+It is the most popular tourist attraction and famous for expensive stores, such as Illums Bolighus, Magasin du Nord, the Royal Copenhagen Porcelain Manufactory, chain stores with many souvenir shops and fast food outlets.